 Maybe.
 The DPT Admissions Committee will consider course substitutions.
 The applicant must submit as much information about the course as possible (course description, syllabus, detailed outline of topics covered, etc.).
 This information can be emailed to the Duke DPT Admissions Office at email@example.com.
 The Admissions Committee will review this information and make the final decision as to whether the course substitution is accepted.

 Applicants must take the GRE within five years of application to the Duke DPT program.
 GRE scores are not required for applicants with verified PhD degrees.

 The DPT program does not have a minimum GRE score requirement.

 The DPT program uses the highest score earned in each section of the GRE.

-An applicant's GRE scores must be less than five years old (5 years from the time of application).
+An applicant's GRE scores must be less than five years old; specifically five years from the date of application.

 The Duke PTCAS GRE code is 5473.

 DPT Admissions Committee members encourage all qualified individuals who are interested in physical therapy to apply to the program.
-Each year, the Duke DPT program accepts approximately 108 students.
+Each year, the Duke DPT program enrolls approximately 108 students.

 During the past three years, approximately 30 percent of the incoming class has been male.
 The ratio varies from year to year.

+Limited on-campus housing is available.
 Most Duke DPT students live in local apartment complexes within the Durham community.
-Limited on-campus housing is available.
-The Duke DPT Admissions Office also sends out housing information to all accepted students to help with the transition to Durham.
+The Duke DPT Admissions Office sends out housing information to all accepted students to help with their transition to Durham.

 100 observation hours with a licensed physical therapist are required at the time of application (paid and/or volunteer hours will be accepted).
 The Admissions Committee encourages applicants to observe in a variety of clinical settings and specialties.